zakali22/City_Facts/README.md

 # City_Facts
-# A vanillaJS based project for searching cities and states in America.
+# A vanillaJS based project for searching cities and states.
 # To see this project:

 ```